judges/acani/README.md

 #### Seed

-1. Ask Matt Di Pasquale for the `pics-thms.zip` of sample iPhone images.
-Or, generate your own by installing ImageMagick & RMagick and nokogiri and running `ruby seed/pics-thbs/get-pics-make-thbs.rb`.
+1. Start MongoDB with the command `mongod` if not yet running.

-2. Start MongoDB with the command `mongod` if not yet running.
+2. Run `ruby acani-sinatra/seed/profiles.rb` to populate the MongoDB database.

-3. Run `ruby profiles.rb` to populate the MongoDB database.
+3. In `Constatns.h` in `acani-iphone/Lovers/Lovers.xcodeproj`, redefine

-4. In `Constatns.h`, redefine `SINATRA` to the local URI in the comment.
+   `SINATRA` to the local URI in the comment.

 *CHECKPOINT*: When you build the iPhone app now, it will use the profile info, and pictures & thumbnails from your local machine.
 Congrats!
 You're a true developer now.

 ### Node.js & Redis chat server